-401k plans are better than traditional pensions and way better than Social Security, if they are used correctly.
-The issue is that they are not used correctly.
-People are too timid and leave all of their money in the money market or treasury fund their entire careers, missing out of the growth they could have had if they had invested.
-They don’t enter the plan until they are in their forties or fifties, or contribute far too little.
-They are too aggressive when they are nearing retirement, usually because they are trying to make up time, and see a market crash wipe out half of their portfolio value right when they were ready to head out-the-door.
-They borrow against their 401k plan, or take the money out entirely, and lose the effects of compounding.
+401k plans are better than traditional pensions.
+They are also way better than Social Security, assuming they are used correctly.
+The issue is that they are often poorly invested.
+Some people are too scared of losing money, so they leave everything in the money market their entire careers.
+They then miss out of the growth they could have had if they had invested.
+Many don’t think about retirement through their twenties and thirties.
+As a result they don’t enter the 401k plan until they are in their forties or fifties.
+Others don’t contribute enough to the plan to fund a confortable retirement.
+Still others are too aggressive when they are nearing retirement, usually because they are trying to make up time, and see a market crash wipe out half of their portfolio value right when they were ready to head out-the-door.
+Still others borrow against their 401k plan, or take the money out entirely, when they have a big expense like a wedding or change careers and need some seed capital.
+They then liquidate the account right when they were about to see the big gains created by compound growth.

 The sad part is, if people were to put all of the money they are putting into Social Security (about 13% of their paycheck) into a 401k plan and invested it properly, everyone who worked their whole life would be set for retirement.
 There would be no issue paying for living expenses and medical bills.
 The senior discount would vanish since most seniors would be multi-millionaires.
 Unfortunately, people don’t think about their futures and plan.
 They either see the big pile of cash they’ll need to build up to have comfortable retirement as being either too difficult to achieve or retirement too far out in the future, so they sabotage themselves.
 Much as I hate to see central government planing and control, some regulation is needed to nudge people in the right direction.
 Unlike Social Security, where the government has proven that they’ll just squander any money given to them, however, government involvement should only extend to preventing people from drawing the money out to soon, not enrolling at all or not contributing enough, or investing the money in a way that is too timid early or too aggressive late.
 Here are some regulations that would make 401k plans the path to comfortable retirement for all: